Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Caffeine

 - Delayed veterinary treatment

 - Development of status epilepticus or malignantMalignant means "cancerous" and is used to describe tumors or neoplasms that grow invasively and have the ability to metastasize.
-Malignant tumors can cause serious health problems in dogs and cats. cardiac arrhythmias
+Malignant tumors can cause serious health problems in dogs and cats.
+Cardiac arrhythmiaAn arrhythmia is a heart rhythm disorder in which the heart beats irregularly, either too fast (tachycardia), too slow (bradycardia), or with an irregular pattern.
+Arrhythmias can be harmless or a sign of serious heart problems.

 - Very young or very old animals